mildred/terraform-local-msa-exim.tf/README.md

 This is enforced to ensure the most strict security and to run the MSA with the least priviledges.

+It's most useful for dealing with automatic e-mail submission from daemon processes.
+The lack of pluggable authentication makes it less than optimal for use of real e-mail accounts.

 Features include:

 - Running only on port 587